dandrews/nefarious-linkedin/README.md

 # Nefarious LinkedIn

-LinkedIn has been caught using dark patterns in the past.
-However, there's a dark pattern being used by LinkedIn today no one talks about.
-LinkedIn currently spies on their own users.
-In particular, LinkedIn wants to know which browser extensions you use and may even ban your account for using them.
+LinkedIn violates their own users' privacy in an effort to detect the usage of browser extensions.
+At the time of writing this, LinkedIn is scanning visitors for 38 different browser extensions.

-I'll dive into how LinkedIn detects extensions, and which extensions they are currently targetting.
-I have even built a simple browser extension to expose which extensions LinkedIn is scanning you for as well!
+I will dive into how LinkedIn detects extensions and what extension developers can do to prevent detection.

+I have built an open source browser extension that lists which extensions LinkedIn is currently scanning your browser for.

 ![Demo](images/demo.gif?raw=true "Nefarious LinkedIn Extension Demo")